 - Excessive worry or feelings of apprehension

 How can you treat anxiety?

-- Medication recommended by your GP or therapist
+- Medication can be recommended by your GP or therapist.

 If you think you might be experiencing anxiety and it’s negatively impacting your life, speak to your GP.
 Ask for a longer consultation.
 They’ll be able to help diagnose the problem and suggest the right treatment.